cahillsf/university_maven/README.md

 # Containerized Spring Boot Application with Maven

-For building the app we will be using apache maven, download here (https://maven.apache.org/download.cgi).
+For building the project we will be using apache maven, download here (https://maven.apache.org/download.cgi).

 We will also be using docker (https://docs.docker.com/) to containerize our Spring Boot service.